An official website of the United States government

 Capt.
 Horoho details how 3/1CD integrated ATP 6-02.53 into NTC training, building a RETRANS progression that improved FM communications, synchronization, and survivability, leading to a highly effective brigade rotation.

-By CPT.
+By Capt.
 Daniel M. Horoho, 3rd Engineer Battalion

 Course Prepares 39th SSB for Data-Driven Future: Modernization